Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= WIP 2.0.7 =
+- [New API]: Moved process_ipn action to wp_loaded hook.
+Should fix issues with "The site is experiencing technical problems" error during payment processing on some configurations.

 = 2.0.6 =
 - [New API]: Customer info and card data is now saved on Stripe unless "Do Not Save Card Data on Stripe" option is enabled.